Xiaojia-Wang/xiaojia-wang.github.io/research.md

 ### 3. Towards dynamics: FSI-induced global instabilities

 We further take the unsteadiness from the fluid and solid inertia into account.
 We reduce the FSI system consistenly from 3D to 1D, without introducing any fitting parameters.
 The [new 1D FSI model]() is the first reduced model considering the microscale FSI.
 The steady and unsteady behaviors of the model agree quanlitatively well with previous experimental observations.
 Importantly, **global unstable modes** can be induced by FSI in the 1D system.
 This observation bolsters the idea of **enhancing microcale mixing by leveraging FSIs**.
 The time evolution of the fluid-solid interface in the globally unstable case is shown in figure 2b.
-Also see an example [video here](https://youtu.be/E5_Nze4sW_Q).
+Also see an example below.

 {% include embed.html url="https://www.youtube.com/embed/E5_Nze4sW_Q" %}